westpoint-robotics/multirotor_launch/README.md

 ## Running a SITL simulation

 ### Brief description
-More details on software-in-the-loop (SITL) simulation is given in https://dev.px4.io/en/simulation/ros_interface.html.
-In short, we simulate a multirotor-UAV in Gazebo simulator (default vehicle is quadrotor - 3DR Solo) and a PX4 flight stack.
-MAVROS is used to exchange data with PX4 stack.
-In our setup we use Spectrum RC controller to give commands to vehicle.
-Receiver is connected to a Pixhawk flight control unit, which in turn has a USB connection with PC.
-Another MAVROS node is used to get raw rc channel values.
-Basically, Pixhawk FCU is only used to get these values and could be replaced with a much simpler board.\
+Details on software-in-the-loop (SITL) simulation are given in https://dev.px4.io/en/simulation/ros_interface.html.

+In short, we simulate a multirotor-UAV in Gazebo (default vehicle is quadrotor - 3DR Solo) with PX4 flight stack.
+MAVROS is used to exchange data with simulated PX4 stack.
+In our setup we use Spectrum RC controller to give commands to the vehicle.
+RC receiver is connected to a real Pixhawk flight control unit, which in turn has a USB connection with PC.
+Another MAVROS node is used to get raw RC channel values.
+Basically, Pixhawk FCU is used only to get RC values and could be replaced with a much simpler board.

 ### Dependencies
 To run SITL, the following packages are required (their dependencies and instructions for installing are given within each package):